Ezus-Software/ezusAPIDocumentation/source/index.html.md

 ]
 ```

 This endpoint Upsert a Supplier.
-The reference should be unique and permit to update an existing supplier or Create a new supplier.
+The reference should be unique and allows to update an existing supplier or Create a new supplier.
 If reference is not given, the email params is used as a Primary Key for your suppliers If you have multiple suppliers with the same email, the first supplier will be taken.
 If a supplier with this email already exist.
-An Esus Reference will be returned you must have to save it for your next uses. `this one will be updated with the new Params Given here.`
+An Ezus Reference will be returned you must have to save it for your next uses. `this one will be updated with the new Params Given here.`

 ### HTTP Request